andrevidela/Research-report/Thesis/index.md

 Which is much more natural than having to rewrite our door protocol and rewrite our interpreter for the operations of the protocol.

 ### More granular dependencies

-While our previous example has only be mildly successful, there exist a language that can express our idea, and that is _Granule_.

 Granule is a programming language with _graded modal types_, types which rely on _graded modalities_.
 Those are annotation that span a _range_ of different values in order to describe each type.
 Those values can themselves be paired up together and combined in order to represent even more complex behaviour than our linear multiplication.
 For now, let us stick to multiplication and see what a future version of Idris supporting graded modalities could look like.

 Granule’s syntax is very close to Idris, Agda and Haskell, however, linearity in _Granule_ is the default so there is nothing to specify for a linear variable.
-In addition, `Nat` is not a `Type` in _Granule_ but a _modality_, which means, in order to work with `Nat` and write dependencies between them we will create a data type indexed on `Nat`:
+In addition, `Nat` is not a `Type` in _Granule_ but a _modality_ modelling exact usage.
+Which means that, in order to work with `Nat` and write dependencies between them we will create a data type indexed on `Nat`:

 ```haskell
 data INat (n : Nat) where